mozilla/addon-sdk/packages/addon-kit/docs/page-mod.md

     option are loaded *after* those specified by the `contentStyleFile` option.
     Optional.

+  @prop [target] {array}
+    Option to specify on which documents should apply the PageMod.
+    For now, it only accepts one value: "existing".
+If `target` contains "existing", the PageMod will be automatically applied on already opened tabs.

   @prop [onAttach] {function}
 A function to call when the PageMod attaches content scripts to a matching page.
 The function will be called with one argument, a `worker`